dhs17y1NigelYeap/kaggle_practices./README.md

 # kaggle_practices.

 Hey there!
-Thank you for visitng
+Thank you for visiting.

 This is a compilation of all my notebooks that I've created under kaggle.